klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 All proceedings during the court-annexed mediation and the judicial dispute resolution shall be confidential.

-Section.
-10. Judgment after pre-trial.
+**§10.
+Judgment after pre-trial.**

-Should there be no more controverted facts, or no more genuine issue as to any material fact, or an absence of any issue, or should the answer fail to tender an issue, the court shall, without prejudice to a party moving for judgment on the pleadings under Rule 34 or summary judgment under Rule 35, motu proprio include in the pre-trial order that the case be submitted for summary judgment or judgment on the pleadings, without need of position papers or memoranda.
+Should there be no more controverted facts, or no more genuine issue as to any material fact, or an absence of any issue, or should the answer fail to tender an issue, the court shall, without prejudice to a party moving for judgment on the pleadings under Rule 34 or summary judgment under Rule 35, *motu proprio* include in the pre-trial order that the case be submitted for summary judgment or judgment on the pleadings, without need of position papers or memoranda.
 In such cases, judgment shall be rendered within ninety (90) calendar days from termination of the pre-trial.

 The order of the court to submit the case for judgment pursuant to this Rule shall not be the subject to appeal or *certiorari*.

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 19 INTERVENTION </p>

 **§1.
 Who may intervene.**